-Harry threw up his shield charm, only to watch it shatter like a puddle ice beneath a boot.
-Tombstones disintegrated as the curses hissed past him.
-A red beam of light struck him in the stomach; searing pain wracked his body and he crumpled into a ball.
+Harry threw up his shield charm.
+It shattered like puddle ice beneath a boot.
+Tombstones disintegrated as the curses hissed past him and a red beam of light struck him in the stomach.
+Searing pain wracked his body, crashing over him, and he crumpled into a ball.

-Voldemort lowered his wand and the cruciatus faded.
+Voldemort lowered his wand and the pain faded.
 ‘A taste of the pain I endured that night at Godric’s Hollow, Harry.’